Mohamoud Diabate

-Mohamoud Diabate (born May 18, 2001) is an American professional football linebacker for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Florida Gators before transferring to the Utah Utes and was signed as an undrafted free agent by the Browns after the 2023 NFL draft.
+Mohamoud Diabate (born May 18, 2001) is an American professional football linebacker for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Florida Gators before transferring to the Utah Utes and was signed as an undrafted free agent by the Cleveland Browns after the 2023 NFL draft.

 Early life

 Diabate grew up in Auburn, Alabama and attended Auburn High School.
 He committed to the Florida Gators on August 22, 2018.

 College career

 Diabate played at Florida for three years before deciding to transfer to Utah for the 2022 season.
 In his collegiate career he totaled 228 tackles, 24 going for a loss, 10.5 sacks, an interception, 2 pass deflections and 4 forced fumbles.
 His best season was with Utah in 2022, when he posted 58 tackles (13.5 being for a loss), 5 sacks, 1 pass deflection, and 1 forced fumble.

-Diabate was projected to be 6th to 7th round pick in the 2023 NFL draft.
+Diabate was projected to be 6th to 7th-round pick in the 2023 NFL draft.